lupyuen/lupyuen.github.io/src/ci3.md

 # Appendix: Build Rules for CI Workflow

-Initially we created the __Build Rules__ for CI Workflow to solve these problems...
+Initially we created the __Build Rules__ for CI Workflow to solve these problems that we observed in Sep 2024...

 - NuttX Devs need to wait (2.5 hours) for the CI Build to complete __Across all Architectures__ _(Arm32, Arm64, RISC-V, Xtensa)_...